needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Can switch between **Standard** and **Project** tab using tabs in the Library header. `Tested`
 1. **Standard** tab shows built-in elements. `Tested`
 1. **Standard** tab mode can be switched to the tree view representation using **Tree View** option from the `...` options menu in the top right of the Library pane. `Tested`
 1. **Project** tab contains UXML assets (`.uxml`) in the project `Asset/` folder under the **Assets** header.
 If there are no assets to display, the **Assets** header will be presented with no items.
 1. In the **Project** tab, the UXML item context menu contains an action to **Add** template to the current document as an instance, **Open in UI Builder**, and **Open with IDE**.
 1. You can view UXML assets (`.uxml`) within the `Packages/` folder under the **Assets** heading using the **Show Package Files** option from the `...` options menu in the top right of the Library pane.
+1. Can enable/disable Editor Extension Authoring via the `...` options menu in the top right of the Library pane.
 1. **Project** tab contains available project-defined custom controls with `UxmlFactory` defined under the **Custom Controls** heading.
 If there are no custom controls available, this heading will not be displayed. `Tested`
 1. **Standard** tab items that are only supported for Editor Extensions have an "Editor Only" tag beside them (in **Tree View** mode only).
 1. Hovering over items in the Library **Project** view tab shows a preview of that element in a floating preview box.
 The preview uses the current Theme selected for the Canvas.
 1. Can double click to create a new element instance at the root. `Tested`
 1. Items that have corresponding `.uxml` assets have an "Open" button (icon) visible (on hover) that opens the asset for editing in UI Builder.
 The currently open `.uxml` asset in the Library is grayed out and is not instantiable to prevent infinite recursion. `Tested`
 1. Can click and drag onto a Viewport element to create new instance as a child.
 This will also focus the Viewport pane. `Tested`
 1. Can click and drag onto a Hierarchy element to create new instance as a child, or between elements to create as a sibling. `Tested`
 1. Can create (double-click or drag) template instances from other `.uxml` files. `Tested`
 1. When creating template instances from other `.uxml`, the `TemplateContainer` name will be initialized with the name of the `.uxml` asset being instanced.
 1. When creating a new empty VisualElement, it has an artificial minimum size and border which is reset as soon as you parent a child element under it or change its styling. `Tested`